 The trick is adapting policies to new use cases that are cropping up, such as accounting for how machine learning data access practices need to change in light of data privacy laws like GDPR and the California Consumer Privacy Act.

 Amp up data discovery and data prep with augmented analytics

-Data discovery is a crucial piece of this data management puzzle when it comes to getting the most out of self-service analytics.
+Data discovery, also aided by the deployment of data catalogs, is a crucial piece of this data management puzzle when it comes to getting the most out of self-service analytics.